ryangadz/IotaHelloWorld/README.md

 so far this will connect to an iota full node of your choice and give details about that node. for more APIs go to https://iota.readme.io/v1.2.0/reference

+# TODO
+enter a wallet seed
+"spend" tokens with message "hello world" reattach to tangle if transaction is still pending after a few min